Permafrost/Tundra/SERVICES.md

 ### tundra.file:write

 Writes or appends the content, provided as a string, byte array or input stream, to the given file.

 If no file is specified, a new temporary file is created automatically.

 If the path to the file does not exist, this service will attempt to create the directories that comprise the path before writing the file.

 #### Inputs:

 * `$file` is the optional name of the file to which the given content is to be written or appended, specified as either a relative or absolute file path or file: [URI].
 If not specified, a new temporary file will be created automatically.
-* `$mode` is an optional choice of 'write' or 'append', which determines whether the file will be overwritten or appended to respectively.
+* `$mode` determines what to do when the file already exists.
+Defaults to `append` if not specified.
-  Defaults to 'append', since this is the safer option.
+  * `append` will append the given content to the file if it already exists.
+  * `write` will overwrite the file with the given content if it already exists.
+  * `create` will throw an exception if the file already exists.
 * `$content` is a string, byte array, or input stream containing data to be written or appended to the given file.
-* `$encoding` is an optional character set to use when `$content` has been provided as a string.
+* `$encoding` is an optional character set to use when $content has been provided as a string.
 Defaults to [UTF-8].

 #### Outputs: